 My previous trips to England have always been about visiting the big cities and seeing the famous sites, but having seen just about all the major cities comes with a price.
 Last year’s travel goals took me to regional festivals, sporting events and even another continent, but my recent Beatles revival has me researching music destinations.

 The Beatles Story during a trip to Liverpool is at the top of my list.
 The Fab Four may have put Liverpool on the list and be haunted by John, Paul, Ringo and George, but there’s a wealth of things to do in the city.
-Check out the Travelodge hotels in Liverpool for an affordable stay within the proximity of all the major attractions and plan a rough itinerary to ensure you have enough time for it all.

 Since the Beatles’ inception and small-time gigs at The Cavern Club to worldwide fame and fans screaming at their feet, their career as a group and the subsequent solo careers are some of the most famous music stories ever known – Liverpool is witness to Beatlemania and all that came after.

 The award-winning The Beatles Story museum can be found in the Albert Dock – a region, in itself, worth exploring.
 The interactive journey provides a comprehensive look at the career of The Beatles, from their first gigs as The Quarrymen right through to taking the world by storm.
 The sprawling museum is a testament to one of Rock’s greatest stories and home to countless cool exhibits.

 Don’t miss Woolton Village Fete, where Paul met John for the first time.
 Imagine the conversations that would have helped cement their future and see the instruments that John used with his skiffle band before making the biggest career move of his life.